Zettelkasten-Team/Zettelkasten/README.md

 </p>

-The digital <i>Zettelkasten</i> (German for slip-box) is a program for knowledge management.
-It is inspired by the note-taking system of Niklas Luhmann.
-The official website can be found under [http://zettelkasten.danielluedecke.de](http://zettelkasten.danielluedecke.de/en/index.php).
+Zettelkasten is a program for knowledge management.
+It is inspired by the note-taking system of Niklas Luhmann (Zettelkasten is German for slip-box).
 <br/>
 <br/>
 ![screenshot](http://zettelkasten.danielluedecke.de/img/gallery/zkn1.png)

 ## Download

 Find the latest release [here](https://github.com/Zettelkasten-Team/Zettelkasten/releases).

-## <i>Zettelkasten</i> Build
+## Zettelkasten Build

-To make <i>Zettelkasten</i>, you need at least a Java Development Kit (JDK) 8 and Maven 3.
+To make Zettelkasten, you need at least a Java Development Kit (JDK) 8 and Maven 3.

 To get a local repository, use Git: